UCAS Code: Combined Honours only – see combinations tab|Duration: 3 years|Full Time|Hope Park

 The Service and Leadership Award (SALA) is offered as an extra-curricular programme involving service-based experiences, development of leadership potential and equipping you for a career in a rapidly changing world.
 It enhances your degree, it is something which is complimentary but different and which has a distinct ‘value-added’ component.
 Find out more on our Service and Leadership Award page.

 As part of your degree, you can choose to spend either a semester or a full year of study at one of our partner universities as part of our Study Abroad programme.
 Find out more on our Study Abroad page.

-The tuition fees for 2018/19 are £9,250 for full-time undergraduate courses.
+The tuition fees for the 2024/25 academic year are £9,250 for full-time undergraduate courses.

 If you are a student from the Isle of Man or the Channel Islands, your tuition fees will also be £9,250.